Women and Strength Training

 - Is there a high chance of injury?

-- I thought there wasn't any health benefits to strength training.
+- I thought there weren't any health benefits to strength training.

 You might see women who have huge muscles on magazine covers, Instagram, and bodybuilding shows.
-Most of the time these women have been using steroids and have been actually been trying to achieve that look and there's a good chance there was some editing after the photos were taken.
+Most of the time, these women have been using steroids and have been trying to achieve that look, and there's a good chance there was some editing after the photos were taken.

 Lifting weights when combined with a good nutrition plan is the best way to improve the appearance of your body.
-The vast majority of female bodies you see on Instagram where you thought they looked good, has been the result of some strength training.
+The vast majority of female bodies you see on Instagram that you thought looked good have been the result of some strength training.
 This is especially true when they are 30+ and have had kids.

 Do you want a better bum?
 Lift weights doing exercises like squats and hip thrusts.
 I've had female clients lose inches from their waist while gaining inches around their glutes, dramatically changing the shape of their body for the better.
 Muscle is denser than fat, which means if you're body fat percentage is lower, you'll look slimmer even if you weigh the same.